 As mentioned above, one reason is those “late” bills so consider this example.
 Once a “late” bill is entered into your old software, it knew the invoice was “late” as the return for the period the bill is dated in had already been submitted.
 It was therefore included in a more current return.
 After converting, your new software will simply take the bill date and try to include the transaction in the VAT return covering that period.
 This timing difference will mean historical VAT returns don’t agree but the overall VAT liability balance will agree.

 Another reason historical VAT returns may differ is due to other workarounds we have to use.
-Particularly when dealing with EC transactions, different software systems apply the VAT rates very differently in order to achieve a similar result.
+Particularly when dealing with EC transactions CIS or reverse charges, different software systems apply the VAT rates very differently in order to achieve a similar result.
 We’re often left with a situation where it’s just not possible to enter a transaction so that it has the correct VAT treatment in a return and also results in the overall correct VAT liability balance.
 This often occurs with payments on account under the cash VAT scheme.
 We’ve decided that it’s more important the financial statements accurately reflect the correct balances over the requirement to correctly complete a VAT return.
 The reasoning here is that if the overall balance isn’t correct the VAT returns won’t be correct for long.
 Since the overall balance is correct, despite some initial VAT returns needing adjusting, after a short while further adjustments won’t be necessary and the correct returns and balances will prevail.

 What does this mean to me?